ldstep/ldstephensnet/content/notes.md

 ---

+May 21, 2025, at 3:38:33 PM

+I’m thinking about how I search for and open documents.
+I have to start a search query somewhere—whether that’s Alfred, Drafts, DEVONthink, Finder, or HoudahSpot—and then I still have to open the document.
+With that in mind, there’s no real advantage to keeping all my archived documents in Drafts, since I can just as easily search for and open them with any of the other tools in my preferred Markdown editor.

+---

 May 15, 2025, at 2:59:40 PM

 Since I started using Plausible Analytics, I’ve discovered that ldstephens still receives a fair amount of traffic from search, particularly Google Search.
 Therefore, I re-enabled the site on Google Search Console.